SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 You can present an inherited read-only property as a read-write property by providing both a getter and a setter in your subclass property override.
-You cannot, however, present an inherited read-write property as a read-only property.
+You can't, however, present an inherited read-write property as a read-only property.

 .. note::